RubixML/ML/CONTRIBUTING.md

 $ composer test
 ```

-### Learner Testing Guidelines
+### Learner Testing
 Rubix ML uses a unique end-to-end testing schema for all learners that involves generating a controlled training and testing set, training the learner, and then validating its predictions using an industry-standard scoring metric.
 The reason for this type of test is to be able to confirm that the learner offers the ability to generalize its training to new data.
 Since not all learners are the same, choose a generator (dataset) and minimum validation score that is appropriate for a real world use case.

 > **Note:** Be sure to seed the random number generator with a known constant in your tests.

-### Bugfix Testing Guidelines
+### Bugfix Testing
 Typically bugs indicate an area of the code that has not been properly tested yet.
 When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.

 ## Coding Style
-Rubix ML follows the PSR-2 coding style with additional rules.
-For any new class, include a class header that contains a title, a short description of what the class does, any references, and the author and package name.
-If you are making changes to an existing class, you may add your name to the author list under the last entry if you want.
+Rubix ML follows the PSR-2 coding style with additional rules to keep the codebase tidy and reduce cognitive load.

 To run the style checker:
 ```sh